plasne/go-batcher/README.md

 - ReservedCapacity plus SharedCapacity: Using 100% ReservedCapacity reduces latency and using 100% SharedCapacity is very cost efficient, however, it is generally best to find a happy middle-ground - a small amount of ReservedCapacity and the rest as SharedCapacity.

-- Operations per Second: If you want to limit the number of Operations per second rather than on the cost of those operations.
-You can create all Operations with a cost of 1 and set the capacity appropriately.
+- Operations per Second: If you want to limit the number of Operations per second rather than the cost of those operations, you can create all Operations with a cost of 1 and set the capacity appropriately.

 ### Cost Savings